neeraj9/SignalBlocks/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/neeraj9/SignalBlocks/badge.svg?branch=master)](https://coveralls.io/github/neeraj9/SignalBlocks?branch=master)
 [![Software License](https://img.shields.io/badge/license-GPLv3-blue.svg?style=flat-square)](LICENSE)

-The SignalBlocks is a C++11 framework to implement blocks of logic which can be tied together.
+SignalBlocks is a C++11 framework to implement blocks of logic which can be tied together.
 The concept inspired from the Simulink modeling in Matlab but this framework can be used for multiple applications.
 This framework aims to be fast, adaptable